-The subject property is located in the rural portion of the Town of Penetanguishene settlement area.
+The subject property is located in the rural part of the Town of Penetanguishene.
 The subject property is located on two paved Town roads with rural cross-sections.
-The ROW width for the Town Road at this location is approximately 20 m.
+The ROW width for the Town Roads at this location is approximately 20 m.